Jhawk414/Jhawk414/README.md

 ## Hey there 👋

-	✈I'm an Aerospace Graduate student interested in airbreathing propulsion design and performance analysis.
+- ✈ I'm an Aerospace Graduate student interested in airbreathing propulsion design and performance analysis.

- 	⚡I'm also a structures engineer in the nuclear industry.
+- 🔥 I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance and validate it in NPSS.

-	🔥I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance and validate it in NPSS.
+- ⚡ I'm also a structures engineer in the nuclear industry.

 Happy to connect!